carpentries-incubator/hpc-intro/_episodes/04-modules.md

 > ```
 > {: .language-bash}
 >
-> Convention is to name enviroment variables in all caps.
+> Convention is to name environment variables in all caps.
 >
 > Our new variable can be referenced using `$FOO`, you could also use  `${FOO}`,
 > enclosing a variable in curly brackets is good practice as it avoids ambiguity.